Upcoming

 Men’s 200m Final at the 2024 Olympics | Olympics 200-meters Men

-Noah Lyles had already nearly defeated Kishane Thompson in the 100-meter a few days before the 200-meter final and was trying to repeat his performance.
-The brash Lyles had won the “triple” the year before in Budapest at the World Championships, winning gold in the 100-meter, 200-meter, and 4 x1 00-meter relay, and had made it publicly known he was out to do the same in Paris.
-In fact, he had even expressed interest in becoming the first person to complete the “quadruple, adding the 4 x 400-meter to his collection of gold medals.
+Noah Lyles had already marginally defeated Kishane Thompson in the 100-meter a few days before the 200-meter final and sought to repeat his performance.
+Lyles had won the “triple” the year before in Budapest at the World Championships, winning gold in the 100-meter, 200-meter, and 4 x 100-meter relay.

 The young sprinter Leslie Tebogo of Botswana would put an end to Lyles’ quest when he ran 19.46 to set a new African record.
 Kenneth Bednarek, a fellow American, would also finish ahead of Lyles.

-200 Meters Olympics Men Results | 200 meter Olympics
+200 Meters Olympics Men Results | 200-meter Olympics

 Place Athlete Country Time